Dogs barking is a common act of action for them to communicate.

 Option 2: Making a Dog-Friendly Environment

-So, make sure there is enough ventilation and insulation for your dog to be comfortable.
-Avoid places that are too cramped up or too open.
+So, ensure enough ventilation and insulation for your dog to be comfortable.
+Avoid places that are too cramped or too open.

 Make sure their bed is placed in a clean and safe space.
-You don’t want them to end up with a yeast infection due to poor hygiene.
+You don’t want them to have a yeast infection due to poor hygiene.

-Give them a plushie toy or fuzzy blanket in case they need a companion.
+Give them a plushie toy or fuzzy blanket if they need a companion.

 Option 3: Allowing Them for Sleepover with You